 United Energy is one of the five electricity distributors operating in Victoria.
-Its 13,000km electricity distribution network covers the south‐east Melbourne and the Mornington Peninsula and serves approximately 660,000 customers.
+Its 13,400km electricity distribution network covers the south‐east Melbourne and the Mornington Peninsula and serves approximately 680,000 customers.
 The network delivers to approximately 25% of Victoria's population, largely in urban areas.

 The Company acquired Multinet Gas jointly with CK Infrastructure Holdings Limited (CKI) and CK Asset Holdings Limited (CK Asset).
 Power Assets holds 20% of the shareholdings.

-Multinet Gas is the largest natural gas distribution company in Victoria which owns and operates a network of approximately 10,000km covering the eastern and south‐eastern suburbs of Melbourne.
-The Company serves more than 690,000 residential, commercial & industrial customers.
+Multinet Gas is the largest natural gas distribution company in Victoria which owns and operates a network of approximately 10,200km covering the eastern and south‐eastern suburbs of Melbourne.
+The Company serves more than 705,000 residential, commercial & industrial customers.

 The Company acquired Dampier to Bunbury Pipeline (DBP) together with CK Infrastructure Holdings Limited (CKI) and CK Asset Holdings Limited (CK Asset).
 Power Assets holds 20% of the shareholdings.

 DBP is a Western Australia's key gas transmission pipeline stretching almost 1600km-long and linking the gas fields located in the Carnarvon (North West Shelf) and Browse Basins with population centres and industrial areas in the south‐west of the State.
-This pipeline has been in operation since 1984, and is expected to be in service for at least the next 50 years.
+The total length of this pipeline is 2,719km and has been in operation since 1984, and is expected to be in service for at least the next 50 years.